 - Fasten the frame/box by attaching the 2 supporting wires to keep the box stiff, tight, and stable.

 - Test the box and the duct tube attached by collecting the leaves.

-We hope these methods will help you in the future to save your money and to make you capable of trying all the techniques at home for your lawnmower.
+We hope by reading the following guide about how to make a bagger for a lawn mower, these methods will help you in the future to save your money and to make you capable of trying all the techniques at home for your lawnmower.

-You can try these homemade techniques by following the simple methods and steps to keep everything in range and to avoid the replacement difficulties.
+You can try these 3 easy and quick DIYs for how to make a bagger for a lawn mower by following the simple methods and steps to keep everything in range and to avoid the replacement difficulties.